 The following is a list of recommended resources on diversity, inclusion, accessibility and equity that will hopefully be helpful in nurturing inclusivity in your library.
 All these resources helped me with my speeches on diversity and inclusion at the ALIA QLD Mini Conference 2018 and the 9th New Librarians’ Symposium.

 - Do you want to dance?
 Inclusion and belonging in libraries and beyond: Christian Lauersen’s (@clauersen) keynote at the UX Libraries Conference 2018

 - Diversity, inclusion, social justice and libraries: proposing a framework – the transcript of a speech from Chris Bourg (@mchris4duke)

-- Diversity and inclusion in libraries – a blog post I wrote earlier this year that inspired my ALIA QLD Mini Conference presentation
+- Diversity and inclusion in libraries – one of the first blog posts I did that inspiired my ALIA QLD Mini Conference

 Let’s be accessible

 - Dos and Donts on designing for accessibility: The dos and don’ts of designing for accessibility are general best practice guidelines.
 Currently, there are six different posters in the series that cater to users from these areas: low vision, D/deaf and hard of hearing, dyslexia, motor disabilities, users on the autistic spectrum and users of screen readers

 - Accessibility and study hack: Flic French (@JustFlic) created a module on creating accessible content

 - Digital accessibility toolkit: toolkit on designing accessible digital content